project-copacetic/copacetic/website/versioned_docs/version-v0.9.x/faq.md

 For more information on source policies, see [Buildkit Source Policies](https://docs.docker.com/build/building/env-vars/#experimental_buildkit_source_policy).

-## I am getting "downloaded package <name> version <version> lower than required <version> for update" error when trying to patch an image.
+## I am getting `downloaded package ... version ... lower than required ... for update` error when trying to patch an image.
 What does this mean?

 This error means that the package manager is trying to install a version of the package that is lower than the version that was required from the scanner report.
 This can happen for a few reasons: